tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

   virtualized environments.

-Rowhammer is being addressed by adjusting the BIOS refresh rates and by more resilient memory types.
+Rowhammer is being addressed by adjusting the BIOS refresh rates and by more resilient memory types and redundancy such as ECC.
 Cache sniffing is being addressed by cache partitioning (though it's unclear how good current attempts are).

-In the past, the cost of denormal floating-point operations has been used for information stealing with SVG filters, an attack that has been mitigated by changing timer resolution in the browsers but also by the CPU manufacturers addressing denormal timing (to some extent).
+In the past, the cost of [subnormal floating-point operations][] has been used for information stealing with SVG filters, an attack that has been mitigated by changing timer resolution in the browsers but also by the CPU manufacturers addressing denormal timing (to some extent), or by having the hardware flush subnormals to zero.

 As time goes by, the hardware problems are mitigated, and new ones are introduced, eg, GPUs now support denormals, but they implement